BtheGit/redux-redux/README.md

 And there we have it, a fully functioning store that accepts different reducers and state objects!

+## Part 2: Using best practices to manage Actions

-## Chapter 13: Lights, Camera, ACTION!
+### Chapter 13: Lights, Camera, ACTION!

 We have, for all intents and purposes, a functioning state management device.
 Yes, there are some things missing and we'll address some of those later.
 But first let's look into another aspect of what he have already that we haven't really explored much.
 Actions.
 If they don't seem that complicated, it's because they aren't.
 All an action is is an object with a 'type' key.
 This object can come from anywhere and have anything other data inside it as well.
 So what is there left to really say?